pk-hack/CoilSnake/README.md

 Download and usage instructions for Windows and Linux can be found on the [CoilSnake website](http://kiij.github.io/CoilSnake/download.html).

-### Development

-If you are developing CoilSnake, you may wish to install it in “development mode”, which makes CoilSnake available on `sys.path` but also allows it to be edited directly from its source checkout.

-    make
-    python setup.py develop
-    ./script/gui.py  # Launch the GUI
-    ./script/cli.py  # Launch the CLI

 #### Running the Tests

     make test